-• We know the needs of our school population very well and we have procedures, working in partnership with parents and carers, to identify children who have a disability through our pupil admissions meetings.
+We know the needs of our school population very well and we have procedures, working in partnership with parents and carers, to identify children who have a disability through our pupil admissions meetings.

-- We hold school events which raise awareness of cultural diversity and equality. - We collect data and analyse progress and outcomes of different groups of pupils and use this data to support school improvement.
-We take action to close any gaps. - We also collect, analyse and use data in relation to attendance and exclusions of different groups. - We avoid language that runs the risk of placing a ceiling on any pupils' achievement - or that seeks to define their potential as learners, such as "less able". - We are aware that the legislation relates mainly to current but also to future pupils -we will for example, be sufficiently prepared if a Visually Impaired, Hearing impaired or Gypsy Roma Traveller pupil joins our school. - We use a range of teaching strategies that ensures we meet the needs of all pupils. - We provide support to pupils at risk of underachieving. - We are alert and proactive about the potentially damaging impact of negativelanguage in matters such as race, gender, disability and sexuality. - We ensure equality of access for all pupils to a broad and balanced curriculum, removing barriers to participation where necessary. - For certain identified children we have Accessibility Plans designed to: increase the extent to which pupils with disability can participate in the curriculum; improve the physical environment and; improve the availability of accessible information to disabled pupils.
+- We collect data and analyse progress and outcomes of different groups of pupils and use this data to support school improvement.
+We take action to close any gaps. - We also collect, analyse and use data in relation to attendance and exclusions of different groups. - We avoid language that runs the risk of placing a ceiling on any pupils' achievement - or that seeks to define their potential as learners, such as "less able". - We are aware that the legislation relates mainly to current but also to future pupils -we will for example, be sufficiently prepared if a Visually Impaired, Hearing impaired or Gypsy Roma Traveller pupil joins our school. - We use a range of teaching strategies that ensures we meet the needs of all pupils. - We provide support to pupils at risk of underachieving. - We are alert and proactive about the potentially damaging impact of negative language in matters such as race, gender, disability and sexuality. - We ensure equality of access for all pupils to a broad and balanced curriculum, removing barriers to participation where necessary. - For certain identified children we have Accessibility Plans designed to: increase the extent to which pupils with disability can participate in the curriculum; improve the physical environment and; improve the availability of accessible information to disabled pupils.